woohoolabs/yin/README.md

 ### Custom serialization

-Yin has the ability to use custom serialization techniques instead of the default one which uses the `json_encode` function to fill the response body.
+You can configure Yin to serialize responses in a custom way instead of the default one which uses the `json_encode` function to write the JSON:API documents to the response body.

 In the majority of the use-cases, the default serializer should be sufficient for your needs, but sometimes you need more sophistication.
 Or sometimes you want to do nasty things like returning your JSON:API response as an array without any serialization in case your API endpoint was called "internally".

-In order to use a custom serializer, create a class implementing `SerializerInterface` and setup the your `$jsonApi` object accordingly (pay attention to the last argument):
+In order to use a custom serializer, create a class implementing `SerializerInterface` and setup your `$jsonApi` object accordingly (pay attention to the last argument):

 ```php